ADVANTICS/documentation/charge-controllers/evcc_orion_bms/orion_bms_integration.md

 __*End of Charge:*__

-Use the 12V input (R-3F) on the ADM-CS-EVCC unit to indicate the end of charge.
+Use the input "Charge Stop" (3F2) on the ADM-CS-EVCC unit to indicate the end of charge.

 __*Contactors with feedback:*__